abe-/landscape-prediction/Readme.md

 ```
 This will create two additional Model files, the ones corresponding to the finetuned model.

-## Fourth step: evaluate the model:
+## Fourth step: evaluate the model

 Finally, we need to test the model.
 To evaluate what the neural network has learnt we need to run:
 ```